Minnesota Bar Examination (UBE)

 Admission by MBE Score

 May be admitted without exam if the applicant received a scaled score of at least 145 on the MBE taken as a part of and at the same time as the essay or other part of a written bar exam given by another jurisdiction, was successful on that bar exam, and was subsequently admitted in that jurisdiction.
-Applicant must submit evidence of the score and a completed application within two years of the date of the qualifying exam being used as the basis for the admission.

 Admission on Motion